Hualizhouster/hualizhouster.github.io/_posts/2019-04-09-Datasourceconnection01.md

     c2_list = cursor2.fetchall()
     conn.close()
 ```

+- MS SQL Server for Retrieving Data To DataFrame

 In this method, the executing results will be presented in terms of **List**, the next we will connect to the database and query the results in terms of Dataframe in Pandas.

 ```python